-Dr. Smider is the founder and President of ABS Institute and is an adjunct faculty member at the Scripps Research Institute.
+Dr. Smider is the founder and President of ABS Institute and is an adjunct Professor at the Scripps Research Institute.
 He previously led a research laboratory in the Molecular Medicine department at Scripps from 2006-2018.
 Dr. Smider has multiple publications in antibody molecular biology, genetics, and structure, as well as in DNA repair and cancer biology.
-In these fields he developed several groundbreaking technologies as well.
-He was a founder and CSO of Fabrus LLC and Sevion Therapeutics (now NASDAQ: ELOX).
+In these fields he also developed several groundbreaking technologies.
+He was a founder and CSO of Fabrus (now NASDAQ: ELOX), the first company started in a pharmaceutical company incubator, The Pfizer Incubator, Taurus Biosciences (acquired by Ligand Pharmaceuticals, and now part of Ligand’s spin-out company, OmniAb Inc. (NASDAQ: OABI), and ABS Institute spin-out companies Minotaur Therapeutics and Enkefalos Biosciences.
 Dr. Smider served on the leadership council for the American Cancer Society, is a founder of the Elizabeth Smider Foundation, and serves as an advisor to several biotechnology and pharmaceutical companies.
 Dr. Smider received his M.D. and Ph.D.
 (Immunology) degrees from the Stanford University School of Medicine.

 David Rabuka, Ph.
 D.